Himalatha25/Himalatha25/README.md

 I’m a passionate Computer Science Engineering student at Vidyavardhaka, specializing in building innovative software solutions.
 With a good foundation in web development, machine learning, and cloud technologies, I'm constantly exploring new ways to learn and make real impact contributions.

 🌱 What I worked on:
-File sharing server solution based on SMB protocol.
+File sharing server solution based on SMB protocol

 Deed Hub: A web-based platform for land registration and property listings using Flask.

 Job Architect: A machine learning-powered job recommendation system to match skills with opportunities.

 💻 Tech Stack: